Gabe4223-gp/CSC207_Group199/README.md

 ## Package Organization
 Our code is divided into several packages adhering to clean architecture:

+* Package `app` contains main, login, and signup classes.
-Package entity contains all entity level classes Package database contains all database and API related classes Package use_cases contains all use case level classes Package controllers contains all controller classes Package presenter contains all presenter classes Package UI contains all UI level classes
+* Package `entity` contains all entity level classes
+* Package `data_access` contains all database and API related classes
+* Package `use_cases` contains all use case level classes
-Package Exception contains all exceptions
+* Package `interface` contains all interface adapter classes
-Package base contains Main class
+* Package `view` contains all UI level classes

+## Tests
+We have implemented the following tests, which account for over 90% of the entire codebase.

 ## Compiling
 This project requires a JDK ≥ version 17.
 OpenJDK 20 is recommended.